Python-Test-Engineer/earl2025/05_demo_cline.md

 ## Business Intelligence

-in earl_cline_demo/output/plots there are images created for the sales data
+In earl_cline_demo_2/output/plots there are images of charts and graphs created for the sales data

-Analyse thes images for business intenllignec and create a report called `Business_Intelligence_Analysis.md` and store in the outputs folder.
+Analyse these images for business intelligence and create a report called `Business_Intelligence_Analysis.md` and store in the outputs folder.

+**Do NOT make up any aspects.
+If you do not have any insightsfor a chart or graph, then write `No insights found for this chart or graph.`**